cxz456999/sudoku/README.md

 # sudoku
-This is a sudoku game written by Visual C++
+This is a sudoku game written in Visual C++.